Natural Health

 What Is The Facial Feedback Hypothesis?

-The facial feedback hypothesis is based on the idea that a facial expression not only expresses an emotion, but that sensory feedback from the facial action influences the emotional experience.
+The facial feedback hypothesis is based on the idea that a facial expression not only expresses an emotion but that sensory feedback from the facial action influences the emotional experience.
 Studies to date bear this out… For example, a series of randomized placebo-controlled trials show Botox injections can reduce the symptoms of depression compared to saline injections.
 Here’s how it works: By injecting Botox into the glabellar - the area between the eyebrows where frown lines occur – you paralyze “grief muscles” that express negative emotions.
 Researchers believe that this disrupts signals from the face to the brain that maintain and reinforce these negative emotions.
-However, these studies are suspect because the procedure relaxes the face muscles; this would be obvious to participants in the Botox group, therefore the studies can’t really be described as placebo-controlled and could have produced biased results.
+However, these studies are suspect because the procedure relaxes the facial muscles; this would be obvious to participants in the Botox group.
+Therefore, the studies can’t really be described as placebo-controlled and could have produced biased results.
 More recently researchers from the U.S. and Germany joined forces to try a different approach.
-Their intention was to compare patients with medical conditions where Botox was used to those who had the same conditions where more traditional treatments were used, and then assess future reports of depression among the whole cohort.
+They intended to compare patients with medical conditions where Botox was used to those who had the same conditions where more traditional treatments were used and then assess future reports of depression among the whole cohort.
 The results were encouraging…

 Reduces Depression and Slashes Anxiety Attacks